troyvassalotti/troyv.dev/src/posts/express-cats.md

 ## The Setup
 Getting the structure started wasn't too much of a problem.
 I had a repo to use as a starter from a Node & Express tutorial I've followed.
 Pug wasn't an issue either since I use it on other 11ty sites and it came hand-in-hand with _other_ Express tutorials.

-> Speaking of boilerplates, this project led to me creating a starter repo for cases just like this.
+> Speaking of boilerplates, this project led to me creating a starter repo for cases like this.
 Check out my [Node, Express, Pug, Tailwind starter](https://github.com/troyvassalotti/node-express-pug-starter) if you'd like.

 The most difficult hurdle to jump in new projects, for me at least, is how to organize the files.
 I like having everything in their proper places as early as possible so I don't have to move them around later; this can be seen in both my digital and physical lives alike.
 Luckily, this is a small project.